Next Feast of Our Lady of GuadalupeTuesday, 12 December 2023

 The Feast of Our Lady Guadalupe is not a public holiday in the United States, and as such businesses and schools remain open.

-The Feast of Our Lady Guadalupe celebrates the apparition of the Virgin Mary to a Mexican man in 1531.
+The Feast of Our Lady Guadalupe celebrates the apparition of the Virgin Mary to a Mexican man on December 9, 1531.

-Stroy goes that during a very cold winter, a man named Juan Diego was on his way to morning mass when he heard a woman calling him.
-Curious to see who was calling his name he climbed the Tepeyac Hill and found a woman that appeared to be an Aztec Indian like himself, who told him she was the Virgin Mary.
-The apparition asked him to tell the Bishop of Mexico City to build a church on the Tepeyac Hill to help convert Mexicans to Catholicism.
+The story goes that during a very cold winter, a man named Juan Diego was on his way to morning mass when he heard a woman calling him.
+Curious to see who was calling his name he climbed the Tepeyac Hill (now present in Mexico City) and found a woman that appeared to be an Aztec Indian (Native American) like himself.
+She told him she was the Virgin Mary.
+The apparition asked him to tell the Bishop of Mexico City named Juan de Zumarraga to build a church on Tepeyac Hill to help convert Mexicans to Catholicism.

 The Feast of Our Lady Guadalupe in the United States

-For Mexicans and Mexican-Americans the Virgin Mary, or Virgin of Guadalupe, is a strong symbol of their identity and devotion, and an inspiration not only for the faithful Catholics but for artists and activists alike.
+For Mexicans and Mexican-Americans the Virgin Mary, or Virgin of Guadalupe, is a strong symbol of their identity and devotion.
+She is an inspiration not only for faithful Catholics but for artists and activists alike.
 This is why Mexican and Latinx communities in the United States celebrate this Catholic Feast with fervor and colorful processions.

-All around America, from larger cities such as Los Angeles, to smaller towns like Mason City, Mexican Americans proudly display one of the most important symbols of their heritage and culture.
+From larger cities such as Los Angeles to smaller towns like Mason City, Mexican Americans proudly display one of the most important symbols of their heritage and culture.
 Even to those who are not necessarily Catholics, the Lady of Guadalupe signifies a strong bond with their identity and acts as a kind of talisman.